Force

 Glass of water

-Force example - glass of water
+Force example - Glass of water

-Kid applying force to lift a glass of water | Image: Pxfuel
+Kid applying force to lift a glass of water | Image: Pixabay

 Imagine a glass of water resting on a desk.
 When a hand reaches out to pick up the glass, a force is applied to it.
 The force, originating from the hand, interacts with the glass of water.
 As a result, the glass experiences an upward force, enabling it to be lifted and moved.
 In this scenario, the hand’s force acts on the glass, facilitating its displacement from the desk.